-This guide is intended to give you a handy overview of the key tax issues for actors, the main steps you need to take to keep your tax affairs in order and where we can help with expert advice.
+This guide is intended to give you a handy overview of the key tax issues for authors and journalists, the main steps you need to take to keep your tax affairs in order and where we can help with expert advice.

-Our media group, led by Barry Kernon and Andrew Subramaniam, specialises in tax advice for actors and performers.
+Our media group, led by Barry Kernon and Andrew Subramaniam, specialises in tax advice for authors and journalists.
 We're always on hand to help you navigate the various tax processes, freeing you up to concentrate on your career.